MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addcomclass-directive.md

 Each AddComClass directive in an INF-writer-defined COM server install section can reference an INF-writer-defined com-class-install-section elsewhere in the INF file.
 Each INF-writer-defined section name must be unique within the INF file and must follow the general rules for defining section names.
 For more information about these rules, see [General Syntax Rules for INF Files](general-syntax-rules-for-inf-files.md).

-An AddComClass directive can refer a named com-class-install-section elsewhere in the INF.
+An AddComClass directive can refer to a named com-class-install-section elsewhere in the INF.
 Each such section has the following form:

 ```inf
 [com-class-install-section]